Free Shipping on Orders of $25 or More! (Shipping Only Available to the Continental U.S.)

 Dog near blankets and bedding

 Another great way to prevent and get rid of fleas is to wash your pet’s bedding often.
-This will remove fleas and their eggs.
+Ideally, you should wash their bedding every 1 to 2 weeks.
+This will help to remove fleas and their eggs.
 It’s also a good idea to wash any plush toys too.
 If your pets like to sleep in your bed, you’ll want to wash your bedding as well.
 Though fleas prefer to stay on their host, they can fall off and be left behind in your bed.
+If you’re dealing with fleas, wash the items in hot water and use a high heat setting when drying them to kill fleas.

 Keep Your Yard Clean